Find Help on Campus

 Student Emergency Fund

-The Student Emergency Fund was established to help ensure that NC State students have access to the support and resources they need to successfully recover from unexpected financial crises, including impacts of COVID-19.
+The Student Emergency Fund was established to help ensure that NC State students have access to the support and resources they need to successfully recover from unexpected financial crises.

 Other Campus Resources